miosync-masa/CatmanProblem/README.md

 Original platform identifiers were replaced with sequential study IDs (`P001`–`P099`).
 The mapping is not included.
 Exact timestamps, start/end times, user-agent strings, and unreviewed free-text responses were removed.
 Exact age was converted to five-year/ten-year age bands for the public session table.

-## Important materials status

-The exact deployed HTML/JavaScript/JSON and verbatim English questionnaire wording were not stored in the response spreadsheet and were not available in the project files used to assemble this package. `01_Study_Materials/` therefore separates verified design metadata from materials that must be recovered from the deployment source before public OSF release.
-Do not describe the current reconstructed materials as verbatim participant-facing text.

 ## Public-release status

 This package is suitable for private OSF staging and statistical review.
 Before making the OSF project public, add the exact deployed study source, confirm endpoint labels and verbatim item wording, choose a license, and replace this note with the final OSF DOI/version date.